IvenBach/Excel-Add-Ins/README.md

 Allows single click access to commands to built in commands.
 Instead of having to go through multiple windows they are now immediately accessible
  - R1C1 Reference Style
  - Display Page Break
- - Freeze/Re-Freese on ActiveCell
+ - Freeze/Re-Freeze on ActiveCell
- - UnfreesePanes
+ - UnfreezePanes

 Allows you to do things that by default aren't avalible.
  - Range Offset group (Left, Right, Up, Down)